rfns/forgery/README.md

 ## Using the FormData

-When you need to provide data to `%request.MimeData` you must use use a FormData instance.
+When you need to provide data to `%request.MimeData` you must use a FormData instance.
 After your FormData is filled with the data you require, you provide it to the agent like so:

 ```objectscript
  set formData = agent.NewFormData()